Ryanair pilot group calls for CEO O'Leary's resignation

-DUBLIN (Reuters) - A pilot group that helped spearhead a staff revolt at Ryanair (RYA.I) last year has called on Chief Executive Michael O‘Leary to resign in the latest sign of strains in staff relations at Europe’s largest low-cost airline.
+DUBLIN, Feb 26 (Reuters) - A pilot group that helped spearhead a staff revolt at Ryanair last year has called on Chief Executive Michael O‘Leary to resign in the latest sign of strains in staff relations at Europe’s largest low-cost airline.

-The European Employee Representative Council (EERC), an unofficial pan-European body set up last year by Ryanair pilots to mobilise for better conditions, said it believed large numbers of pilots were leaving and that O‘Leary had failed to resolve the problem.
+The European Employee Representative Council (EERC), an unofficial pan-European body set up by Ryanair pilots to mobilise for better conditions last year, said it believed large numbers of pilots were leaving the airline and that O‘Leary had failed to resolve the problem.

-Ryanair rejected the letter, with Chief People Officer Eddie Wilson describing it as “bizarre” and “ridiculous”, adding that the airline had more than enough pilots to run its schedule.

 In a letter to O‘Leary seen by Reuters, the EERC said that the number of pilots leaving the airline had not decreased since a shortage of standby pilots last year led the airline to cancel 20,000 flight and trim its growth plans.

-Further cancellations are inevitable and O‘Leary must resign for the situation to improve, the letter said: “Do the decent thing now and leave before you do any further damage.”
+A senior Ryanair executive earlier this month said the airline had more than enough pilots to operate its schedule.

+The letter said pilots had noticed in recent weeks an increase in the number of requests to work on days off, something pilots say happened in the lead-up to the cancellations.

-It repeated an offer to help convince pilots to work extra hours and said suggestions by Ryanair that strike action may be imminent as “alarmist.”
+At the same time, the letter repeated an offer to help convince pilots to work extra hours and it described O‘Leary’s predictions of strike action in the coming weeks as “alarmist.”

-Ryanair’s Wilson, speaking to journalists at a press conference in Dublin, said the rate of retention of pilots had “much improved” in recent months compared with the same period the previous year due to the pay offer.
+O‘Leary said last week that he believed strike action was likely during Easter week.

-The Irish airline, Europe’s largest low-cost carrier, averted widespread strikes ahead of Christmas by announcing plans to recognise pilots’ unions for the first time in its 32-year history.
+The airline averted widespread strikes ahead of Christmas by announcing plans to recognise pilots’ unions for the first time in its 32-year history.

 But talks with pilot unions to formalise union recognition and improved terms have stalled in recent weeks.
 While Ryanair says talks are ongoing in seven countries, only British union BALPA has signed a recognition agreement.

-Wilson said Ryanair was “almost there” in reaching agreement with the Italian pilot union, one of its three biggest markets, along with Britain and Spain.
+“We suggest you leave now, and we call on the board and investors to engage a new CEO to return this airline to its rightful place,” the EERC letter said.

+Ryanair said in a statement that the EERC and its communications had “no legal standing or validity.”

-Wilson said 96 percent of pilots in Spain and 80 percent of pilots in Ireland were receiving a 20 percent pay increase that some unions have resisted on the grounds that the conditions of acceptance might undermine future talks.
+It said that 80 percent of Ryanair pilots had already accepted a 20 percent pay increase that the EERC has opposed on the grounds that accepting it could prejudice future talks between management and trade unions.

-Ryanair is trying to find a pragmatic solution with unions in a “sweet spot” where staff conditions are improved, but that the airline’s pioneering low-cost model is not undermined, Wilson said.

-“The world isn’t going to change drastically beyond this model,” he said.

 Reporting by Conor Humphries, editing by Louise Heavens